gulan/ansiterm-flashcard/README.rst

 --------
 The description of SCREEN is abstract.
 I have said nothing about the actual I/O needed to display data.
-This was deliberate (despite the project name) as I want the high-level specification to describe a whole family of possible implementations (HTML, Curses, Tk).
+This was deliberate (despite the project's name) as I want the high-level specification to describe a whole family of possible implementations (HTML, Curses, Tk).
 But by not committing to a particular technology, it is hard to say what operations are needed and how to represent them by abstractions.
 I am